Hiring a Domestic Helper through an Agency

 The Department of Workforce Opportunities & Residency Cayman (WORC) does not usually grant expats a work permit for a domestic helper or a nanny unless they can show sufficient need, i.e. they have children who need looking after.
 In this case, you'll need to provide certified copies of the birth certificate of each child to be cared for and think carefully about the information you provide in your cover letter to support your application.

-Please note, a work permit for a 'Nanny' needs to be advertised on WORC's job page but a work permit for a Domestic Helper does not need to be advertised.
+Note: a work permit for a Nanny needs to be advertised on the https://my.egov.ky/web/worc website, but a work permit for a domestic helper does not.
 The work permit for a Domestic Helper costs CI$150 per year, while the cost for a Certified Nanny is CI$550.